mustafaemirtezcan/BBM233-VERILOG/README.md

-# BBM233-VERILOG
-Mustafa Emir Tezcan's BBM233 Verilog course repository.
+# BBM233 verilog course assignment repository with the Instruction PDF, sample file IO, testbenchs and codes.